-- 26 EFRAG notes that the approach described above avoids the need for the insurer to retrospectively: - (a) estimate the cash flows at the date of initial recognition of a group of contracts; and - (b) measure the various adjustments that would have been made to the CSM between the date of initial recognition and the date of transition to IFRS 17 (or earlier date) if IFRS 17 had always been applied. - EFRAG also notes that one of the key inputs to the determination of the CSM under this transition method are the 'cash flows that are known to have occurred between the date of initial recognition of the group and the date of transition'.
-As explained above, EFRAG has been made aware of a concern that, in some cases, the data available on these past cash flows may not be sufficient to ensure a reliable estimate of the CSM at transition under the modified retrospective approach. - Determination of the CSM: Groups of contracts with direct participation features - The CSM or loss component for a group of contracts with direct participation features at the date of transition makes use of a proxy for the total CSM for all services (past and future) provided under the contracts (IFRS 17, paragraph C17).
+- 28 EFRAG notes that the approach described above avoids the need for the insurer to retrospectively: - estimate the cash flows at the date of initial recognition of a group of contracts; and - (b) measure the various adjustments that would have been made to the CSM between the date of initial recognition and the date of transition to IFRS 17 (or earlier date) if IFRS 17 had always been applied. - EFRAG also notes that one of the key inputs to the determination of the CSM under this transition method are the 'cash flows that are known to have occurred between the date of initial recognition of the group and the date of transition'.
+As explained above, EFRAG has been made aware of a concern that, in some cases, the data available on these past cash flows may not be sufficient to ensure an estimate of the CSM at transition under the modified retrospective approach that reflects the insurer's view on profitability of these cash flows. - Determination of the CSM: Groups of contracts with direct participation features - The CSM or loss component for a group of contracts with direct participation features at the date of transition makes use of a proxy for the total CSM for all services (past and future) provided under the contracts (IFRS 17, paragraph C17).